mybest

 Bean varietyArabica, Robusta

-mybest's Top Choice!
-Solid Bitterness and Rich Flavor Everyone Will Enjoy
+mybest's Top Choice: Solid Bitterness and Rich Flavor

-Death Wish Coffee Co.'s Dark Roast is made with a blend of Arabica and Robusta beans, delivering a smooth and robust flavor.
-When enjoyed black, it reveals hints of dark chocolate and nuts, with a pronounced bitterness and sweetness.
-The lack of acidity and rich taste make it very easy to drink.
+Death Wish Coffee Co.'s Dark Roast coffee is made with a blend of Arabica and Robusta beans, delivering a smooth and full-bodied taste.
+When enjoyed black, this roast offers a nutty, dark chocolate undertone with a pronounced bitterness and sweetness.
+The lack of acidity, combined with a rich flavor makes it very easy to drink.

 Content volume1 lb.